PavanRangani/docs/docs/prd/tasks/recurring-task-trigger.md

   - Shows all entities of the family which is `Household` or having `Service Team` assigned.
 Deceased/Terminated/Archived legal entities are not available
   - Shows entity type in the secondary information.
 - Section
-  - Default it is a disabled field.
-It is enabled once the entity is selected.
-On hover, shows tooltip message.
+    - It's a mandatory field.
+At a time only one section is selected.
-  - Shows only the applicable sections based on the selected legal entity type.
-  - Dropdown shows records in two groups: `Tabs` & `Agenda Items`.
 - Tag
   - It's alphabetical dropdown of tags.
 - Task Name